For many members, the central club

 are volunteer-run events - so, clean up after yourself and

-(especially at Anza and Black Star Canyon, where we don't
+(especially at Anza and the Orange County Star party site, where we don't

 have trash service) take all of your trash out with you when